tim-one/tim-one.github.io/psf/ban_qa.md

 Which I gratefully accepted, and changed the title accordingly.

 Discourse also says "Considerations around legal advice" is my topic, but I didn't start it, or name it.
-As already detailed in my [Dispelling Information Asymmetry](ban) blog, a moderator split it off from a reply of mine in the bylaws topic.
+As already detailed in my [Dispelling Information Asymmetry](ban) post, a moderator split it off from a reply of mine in the bylaws topic.
 They gave it the title too, and, as I already said there, what they did was fine by me.

 **2024-10-07 Mon 07:00p CDT**